Young journalists of colour speak out about being 'disenfranchised' and 'alienated' in industry which still lacks diversity - Press Gazette

 “The NCTJ will do as much as it possibly can to help media businesses attract and retain diverse talent and a broader range of voices in journalism.”

-1 thought on “Young journalists of colour speak out about being 'disenfranchised' and 'alienated' in industry which still lacks diversity”
+2 thoughts on “Young journalists of colour speak out about being 'disenfranchised' and 'alienated' in industry which still lacks diversity”

 My god, these people are pandered too and given every opportunity.
 The entire media, academic and political establishment goes out of its way to give them everything.
 I am so sick of listening to these ungrateful parasites whine and spout their anti-white hatred.